Evolveum/slapdconf/README.md

 slapdconf
 =========

-This command-line tool is used to configure a runnint OpenLDAP server instance.
+This command-line tool is used to configure a running OpenLDAP server instance.
 It uses LDAP protocol to change the cn=config subtree of an OpenLDAP server.
 The configuration changes are applied without a server restart.